Colias eurytheme: Wing pattern

 Male C. eurytheme hindwings demonstrate an ultraviolet reflectance pattern while female C. eurytheme hindwings demonstrate ultraviolet absorbing patterns.
 According to studies, these ultraviolet reflecting wing scales found in males also contain pterin pigments that absorb wavelengths below 550 nm.
 Although this may seem paradoxical, the pterin pigments have been found to decrease the amount of diffuse ultraviolet reflectance that comes from the wing scales.
 By suppressing the diffuse ultraviolet reflectance, the directionality and spectral purity of the iridescence is heightened.
 In addition, the presence of the pterin pigments increases the signal's chromaticity and potential signal content, suggesting that these pigments are responsible for amplifying the contrast between ultraviolet reflectance and background colors as a male's wings move during flight.
 Further studies have found that the ultraviolet reflectance signal is brightest within a wing beat cycle when viewed from directly above the male.
 This supports the idea that male wing color should be able to be readily distinguished from that of females and the visual background that consists mostly of UV-absorbing vegetation.

+Form alba

+Females of this species have a white morph known as alba.
+This morph is also present in other Colias species, including Colias philodice, with which it may be confused.